-By continental, I mean coast-to-coast, indeed all of North America, making one integrated market for electricity.
+By continental, I mean coast-to-coast, indeed all of North America, making one market for electricity.
 Continental SuperGrids should thrive on other continents, of course, but as an American I hope North America builds first and dominates the market for these systems, which in rough terms might cost \$1 trillion, or \$10 billion per year for 100 years.
 The continental scale allows much greater efficiency in the electric power system, flattening the electricity load curve which still follows the sun.
 Superconductivity solves the problem of power line losses.
 By high capacity, I mean 40-80 gigawatt (GW).

-The fundamental design is for liquid hydrogen to be pumped through the center of an evacuated energy pipe, both to cool the surrounding superconducting cable and to serve as an interstate pipeline for the hydrogen-electricity energy economy [Figure 4].
 The cable would carry direct current and might look either like a spine or a ring nearing many of North America's large cities.
 Power converters would connect the direct current SuperGrid at various points to existing, high-voltage alternating current transmission substations.

 Initially some forty 100-km long sections of the joint cable/pipeline might be joined by nuclear plants of a few GW supplying to the SuperGrid both electricity and hydrogen.
-High-temperature, gas-cooled reactors promise a particularly high-efficiency and scalable route to combined power and hydrogen production.
+High-temperature reactors with coated-particle or graphite-matrix fuels promise a particularly high-efficiency and scalable route to combined power and hydrogen production.
+Charles Forsberg of ORNL is among the leaders in design of such reactors, and increased activity by the Technical Working Group on Gas Cooled Reactors of the IAEA might signal the needed new pulse in this domain.
 Nuclear power fits with the SuperGrid because of its low cost of fuel/kwhr and its operational reliability at a constant power level.
-The hydrogen storage capacity of the SuperGrid, combined with fuel cells, may allow electricity networks to shift to a delivery system more like oil and gas, away from the present, costly, instant matching of supply to demand.
+The latent hydrogen storage capacity of the SuperGrid, combined with fuel cells, may allow electricity networks to shift to a delivery system more like oil and gas, away from the present, costly, instant matching of supply to demand.